Margaret Rudin: Release

 Margaret Rudin was released on parole from the Florence McClure Women's Correctional Center on January 10, 2020.
-She told the Las Vegas Review-Journal that she intended to relocate to Chicago to be closer to her daughter, granddaughter and great-grandchildren, and that she was "optimistic her murder conviction will one day be tossed."
+She told the Las Vegas Review-Journal that she intended to relocate to Chicago to be closer to her son, daughter, grandson and great-grandchildren, and that she was "optimistic her murder conviction will one day be tossed."
 She was 76 years old at release.

 After her conviction was vacated in 2022, the possibility was left open that she could still be re-tried for her husband's murder.
+Charges were dismissed on December 9, 2024.